 Having embarrassed myself enough in the classroom, I thought it might be an idea to venture out to Expanish´s Friday afternoon football activity and embarrass myself there instead.
 On activities notice board in school, it states any ability, any experience, boys, girls and the lack of any other sort of criteria you might be able to think of.
 This was actually rather fortunate considering that the only criteria I fit with regards to football is “extra special”.
 However it was an afternoon very well spent with plenty of opportunity to get to know a whole load more Expanish students along with a chance to practice some (not always very polite) Spanish with the Argentines on the opposite team.

-Tired and a determined to get better at football after an action packed day of Spanish lessons, sport and more Spanish, we headed of for a quiet beer to wind down for the evening (the local Quilmes is the one to go for).
+Tired and a determined to get better at football after an action packed day of Spanish lessons, sport and more Spanish, we headed of for a quiet beer to wind down for the evening.
 Salud!

 To find out more about what it´s like to be a student with Expanish check out the webstite www.expanish.com